logo

 While much of the focus on data breaches tends to be on “written down” customer information (passwords, email addresses, telephone numbers, etc.), skilled hackers also target biometric data as well.

 Biometric data such as fingerprints are immutable and cannot be altered.
-As such, biometric data theft is far more dangerous than a standard password leak, as its could have wide ramifications for the person who has been hacked.
-Biometric data theft can pose a legitimate security concern, as a well-equipped and highly funded group of hackers could create a 3D-printed fingerprint mold to unlock any device or account that is linked to the hacked user.
+As such, biometric data theft is far more dangerous than a standard password leak, as it could have wide ramifications for the person who has been hacked.
+Biometric data theft can pose a legitimate security concern, as a well-equipped and highly funded group of hackers could create a 3D-printed fingerprint mould to unlock any device or account that is linked to the hacked user.

 Due to the sensitive nature of biometrics, there are a number of policies around the world that govern how biometric data is collected, stored, and used.